 Video 1: SPAZIO PREMUDA.
 ‘Space’ carved into the asphalt, Milano, Italy.

 In the slideshow above, I have included some charts that I derived from the analysis of the 300 hundred photographic shots you find in the galleries below.
 With those charts and numbers, I wanted to offer further material to ponder spatial questions.
-Those charts are a tentative hypothesis to unveil some connections between spatial language and the society that produced and developed such a language – I mean our modern ‘universal civilization’ in ‘the epoch of space’.
-If I had to pick up one reasonable argument for discussion, among others, I would take the reciprocal influence between the development and diffusion of the common concept of space on the one side (our traditional idea of space is the translation into ordinary language of the XVII-century conception of absolute space from physics – space as the neutral stage for processes), and the development and diffusion of modern economy and finance on the other side.
+These charts propose a tentative hypothesis to explore the connections between spatial language and the society that created and developed it – namely, our modern ‘universal civilization’ in ‘the epoch of space’.
+If I had to choose one reasonable argument for discussion among others, I would select the reciprocal influence between the development and diffusion of the common concept of space, on one hand (our traditional idea of space is the translation into ordinary language of the XVII-century conception of absolute space from physics – space as the neutral stage for processes), and the development and diffusion of modern capitalistic economy and finance, on the other.
 Why such a suggestion?
-It seems to me – as the images also reveal – that there is more than occasional correspondence between the use of the term space and activities or situations which are, more often than not, finalized to economic processes, ultimately.
-Such economic processes are always getting more abstract without or with negligible regard to local processes (e.g., sociocultural processes); they are often based on the provision of services or the even more abstract productive aspects of knowledge and information (these latter aspects constitute the advanced tertiary sector of the economy).
-That raises the following questions: To what extent were the conceptual ‘triumph of space’ (space: the neutral, abstract container which is not rooted in any specific territorial reality or activity) and the correspondent ‘demise of place’ or ‘loss of place’ (place: the responsive, concrete container which is rooted in actual territorial realities and activities) functional to such economic plans and processes since the period after the first Industrial Revolution?
-Conversely: to what extent did such human plans and processes aiming at economic strategies and business forms growing in abstraction (from the production of physical goods to the provision of services, knowledge and information) contribute to the ‘triumph of space’ and the ‘demise of place’ or ‘the loss of place’?
+It seems to me, as the images also suggest, that the term ‘space’ is frequently associated with activities or situations that ultimately serve economic purposes.
+Economic processes are becoming increasingly abstract, often disregarding local ecological and sociocultural processes, and are frequently based on the provision of services or the even more abstract productive aspects of information technology.
+This raises the question: How functional were the conceptual ‘triumph of space’ (space, the neutral, abstract container which is not rooted in any specific territorial reality or activity) and the correspondent ‘demise of place’ or ‘loss of place’ (place, the responsive container which is rooted in actual territorial realities and activities) to economic plans and processes, since the first Industrial Revolution?
+Conversely: To what extent did human plans and processes focused on economic strategies and business forms always growing in abstraction (from the production of physical goods to the provision of services, knowledge, and information) contribute to the ‘triumph of space’ and the ‘demise’ or ‘the loss of place’?
 [16]

-Foucault expressed his understanding of modern society in terms of space in the ‘60s, parallel to the sentiment expressed by Paul Ricoeur in ‘History and Truth’, 1965, where, regarding the emergence of a flattening, universal civilization, he talked about ‘a sort of subtle destruction, not only of traditional cultures […] but also of […] the ethical and mythical nucleus of mankind.’[17]
-As we have mentioned in a passage above, that sentiment was intercepted by architects, historians and critics Kenneth Frampton and Christian Norberg Schulz, who, between the ’70s and the ’80s, proposed a turn to place to save architecture and our cities from the monotony and the flattening excesses of standardization associated with space, which was considered a vehicle for the diffusion of universal, abstracting aspects and an alienating sentiment.
-However, this request for a turn to place was contrasted by real happenings that went in the opposite direction – the direction of ‘spatiophilia’: in fact, during the 1980s and the 1990s, with the adoption of neo-liberal, free-market economic policies that emphasized on privatization of enterprises and services to pull out of global recession, the diffusion of multinational corporations and their business plans overtook national governments and any frontiers, state’s borders or physical limits, promoting even more than in the past the diffusion of a universal civilization (i.e., globalization):[18] space, an un-limited domain, is what such multinational corporations needed for their plans, for the open and uninterrupted (i.e., unbounded) flow of goods and capital, and space – open and unbounded – is what they got–what we got.
-Even our language has been increasingly influenced by space, especially in recent decades; this abstracting trend is leading to the replacement of traditionally concrete, place-based terminology: for instance – the photographic report shows – old ‘cultural centers’ (center is a term that has specific place-based connotation) are now often referred to as ‘cultural spaces’; similarly, ‘kindergartens’ are changing to ‘spaces for kids,’ and ‘flowerbeds’ are being replaced by ‘green spaces’, while students or activists reclaim spaces instead of places.
-This shift illustrates a broader movement toward a more abstract conceptualization of community and the immediate environment.
+Foucault expressed his understanding of modern society in terms of space in the 1960s, parallel to the sentiment expressed by Paul Ricoeur in ‘History and Truth’, 1965, where, regarding the emergence of a flattening, universal civilization, he talked about ‘a sort of subtle destruction, not only of traditional cultures […] but also of […] the ethical and mythical nucleus of mankind.’[17]
+As previously mentioned, architects, historians, and critics Kenneth Frampton and Christian Norberg Schulz intercepted this sentiment, proposing a shift towards place in the 1970s and 1980s to rescue architecture and cities from the monotony and standardization associated with space (the key-concept of modern architecture), which was seen as a vehicle for universal, abstract, and alienating aspects.
+However, this request for a turn towards place-based development was contrasted by real events that went in the opposite direction–the direction of ‘spatiophilia’: in fact, during the 1980s and 1990s, the adoption of neo-liberal, free-market economic policies emphasizing privatization of enterprises and services to combat global recession led to the proliferation of multinational corporations and their business plans, which transcended national governments and borders, promoting the diffusion of a universal civilization (i.e., globalization) even more than in the past.[18]
+Space, an un-limited domain, is what these multinational corporations required for their plans, for the open and uninterrupted (i.e., unbounded) flow of goods and capital, and space, open and unbounded, is what they got–what we got.
+Even language has been increasingly influenced by space, especially in recent decades: this abstracting trend is leading to the replacement of traditionally concrete, place-based terminology, as the photographic report suggests.
+For example, old ‘cultural centers’ (‘center’, a term with specific place-based connotations) are now often referred to as ‘cultural spaces’.
+Similarly, ‘kindergartens’ are being replaced by ‘spaces for kids’, ‘flowerbeds’ by ‘green spaces’, and students or activists are reclaiming spaces instead of places for studying, socializing, dwelling, etc. This shift illustrates a broader movement toward a more abstract (detached…) sense of community and its immediate environment.
 This is the historical phenomenon that ‘spatiophilia’ illustrates.

-Trying to imagine the development of spatial language and use of spatial concepts beyond present times, I conclude this presentation of the spatiophilia phenomenon with the following consideration: as I said in the Preliminary Notes to this website, a new understanding of nature has been affirming for one century, at least, and a reformulation of spatial concepts is underway; this fact of incomparable scientific, sociocultural, and intellectual relevance, coupled with another relevant fact of our contemporary epoch – the environmental question and the discovery of climate change exacerbated by anthropic factors – is inverting the trend of interest between abstraction and concreteness, between ‘space’ and ‘place’ ultimately, that is: a new necessity from different social, economic, and cultural actors is felt to link processes and events to the actual reality where processes are located – this meaning a return to ‘place’, independently of the fact that ‘place’ is the term we use for dealing with a building, a urban district, a territorial region, planet Earth, or the Universe at large.
-If this trend continues in the coming decades and centuries, we should expect a more balanced spatial vocabulary to be developed to describe phenomena and events between physical, abstract (or metaphorical), and new virtual worlds.
-However, there is no absolute certainty about that expectation: the quite recent coming into the scene of artificial/virtual/hybrids/digital worlds and information technologies is a new contrasting force to counteract if a return to place and concreteness is still and will remain an actual concern, as observed by Frampton, Norberg-Schulz or Casey (see note 15, below).
-The worldwide diffusion of service economies, financial capitalism, and information technologies represent a set of forces that certainly reinforce our human bias for abstraction and our attraction for spatial domains – our spatiophilia.
+To conclude this presentation on the spatiophilia phenomenon, I’d like to consider the future development of spatial language and concepts.
+As I said in the Preliminary Notes to this website, over the past century, a new understanding of nature has been emerging, and a reformulation of spatial concepts is underway; this fact of incomparable scientific, sociocultural, and intellectual relevance, coupled with another relevant fact of our contemporary epoch – the environmental question and the discovery of climate change exacerbated by anthropic factors – is inverting the trend of interest between abstraction and concreteness, between ‘space’ and ‘place’ ultimately.
+A new necessity from different social, economic, and cultural actors is felt to link processes and events to the actual reality where processes are located – this meaning a return to ‘place’, independently of the fact that ‘place’ is the term we use for a building, a urban district, a territorial region, planet Earth, or the Universe at large.
+If this trend continues over the coming decades and centuries, a more balanced spatial vocabulary can be expected to develop in order to describe phenomena and events between physical, abstract (or metaphorical), and new virtual worlds.
+However, there is no absolute certainty about this expectation, as the recent emergence of artificial, virtual, hybrid, and digital worlds, along with information technologies, presents a new counterforce if a return to place and concreteness is still and will remain an actual concern, as observed by Frampton, Norberg-Schulz or Casey (see note 15, below).
+The global spread of service economies, financial capitalism, and information technologies reinforces our natural inclination towards abstraction and our affinity for spatial domains – our spatiophilia.

-‘To rethink space as place – and not the reverse, as in the early Modern Era…’ is the urgent task of many contemporary thinkers, the American philosopher Edward S. Casey concluded in the book The Fate of Place,[19] indirectly pointing out the dangers behind traditional forms of spatial understanding and descriptions.
-The photographic report shows that the word ‘space’ is overused in various contexts where other terms (e.g., place, locale, location, room, classroom, park, shop, office, street, square, etc.) could be more effective or appropriate to describe and, therefore, to understand the different nuances of an immediate situation or its qualitative and experiential character.
-The critical attention that contemporary scholars and practitioners are directing towards traditional and more recent spatial or placial terminology, using terms like ‘place’, ‘atmosphere’, ‘ambience’, ‘environment’, ‘region’, ‘bioregion’, etc., for the description of contexts, situations, and backgrounds concretely experienced can be seen as an indication of the ongoing shift of interest from the inherently abstract and neutral character of space to the more concrete qualities of places (see also From Space to Place: A Necessary Paradigm Shift…).
-However, there are abstracting forces to counteract (e.g., the diffusion of free-market economic policies, information technologies and artificial worlds) before a more balanced attitude towards the environmental realities we belong to can be reached, in between space-based and place-based understanding and descriptions.
+‘To rethink space as place – and not the reverse, as in the early Modern Era…’ is the urgent task of many contemporary thinkers, the American philosopher Edward S. Casey concluded in the book The Fate of Place,[19] indirectly pointing out the dangers inherent in traditional forms of spatial understanding and descriptions.
+The photographic report reveals that the term ‘space’ is often misused in various contexts, where more specific terms like, for instance, ‘place’, ‘locale’, ‘location’, ‘room’, ‘classroom’, ‘park’, ‘shop’, ‘office’, ‘street’, or ‘square’ could provide a more accurate and nuanced understanding of an immediate situation or its qualitative and experiential character.
+The critical attention that contemporary scholars and practitioners are directing towards traditional and more recent spatial or placial terminology, using terms like ‘place’, ‘atmosphere’, ‘ambience’, ‘environment’, ‘region’, ‘bioregion’, etc., to describe concretely experienced contexts, situations, and backgrounds can be seen as an indication of the ongoing shift of interest from the inherently abstract and neutral character of space to the more concrete qualities of places (see also From Space to Place: A Necessary Paradigm Shift…).
+However, abstracting forces, such as the spread of free-market economic policies, information technologies, and artificial worlds, must be counteracted before we can adopt a more balanced attitude towards the environments we belong to, in between space-based and place-based understanding and descriptions.

 Gallery 01 (Images 01-06)